The new term is nearly upon us and you've found the Teaching Network.

 The teaching world has knack of piling on the pressure along with the stacks of books, as well challenging us at the core of what we think it means to be human.
-Right now, there is a need for Christian professionals who know and trust their God to walk into this sector well, knowing whose they are and how that means they will determine to live.
+Right now, there is a need for Christian professionals who know and trust their God to walk into this sector well, knowing whose they are and how that means they will be determined to live.

 What will we do?

-We’ll be collating and producing resources for you on this website to help you think and live through your years as you train to be and begin work as a teacher, flourishing and growing as you go.
+We are collating and producing resources for you on this website to help you think and live through your years as you train to be and begin work as a teacher, flourishing and growing as you go.